 General operating support is essential to sustain the core functions of shelter and services for people who are homeless.

-Columbus House has a reputation across the Greater New Haven area for being a homeless shelter, which is the place also associated with many of our volunteer activities.
-But this organization has grown well beyond the front doors of the shelter and now offers a real continuum of services, from emergency shelter to permanent supportive housing.
-We now look beyond the immediate crisis of homelessness toward the solutions that will offer our clients a brighter future.
+While Columbus House is known across Greater New Haven for being a homeless shelter, we have grown well beyond that to now offer a continuum of services, from emergency shelter to permanent housing.
+We can look beyond the immediate crisis of homelessness toward solutions that offer people a brighter future.

-We know that a major component in the solution to homelessness is the availability of safe, affordable housing,and for some, that housing needs to be accompanied with supportive services.
+A major component in the solution to homelessness is the availability of safe, affordable housing, and for some, that housing needs to be accompanied with supportive services.
 Columbus House has been providing permanent supportive housing since 1998, and we know that it works.
 With case management support, people stay housed and realize their own goals of maintaining their recovery, returning to work, reuniting with family and becoming independent.
+To date, we provide housing and supports for close to 400 individuals and families across the state.

 There is more work to be done and it is work that we cannot do alone.
 It is our constant desire to work with others both in New Haven and across the State who are working toward the goal of ending homelessness.